 ChessPals offers free after school and summer camp chess classes to elementary school students without access to a chess program.
 Our teachers are strong chess players currently in high school who mentor their students, using chess to teach lifelong skills, such as goal setting, consistent practice, good sportsmanship, and a growth mindset.
 Numerous studies have shown that playing chess increases math and reading scores, which is especially critical now as schools are focused on recovering from Covid learning loss.

 ChessPals has a vision to have ChessPals chapters in all 50 states so that all students, regardless of race, ethnicity, or socioeconomic background can have access to chess and use the game to help realize their full potential.
 ChessPals currently has multiple chapters throughout the United States and is actively expanding.

 Our goal is to have high school teens in all executive and teaching roles so that as they are mentoring their students, they are also gaining valuable leadership experience.

 Are you a school looking to add a chess program or a high school chess player looking for a teaching and/or leadership position?

 Are you interested in donating so that we can serve more children?
 It costs $25 per year to add a chess student to our program.

-The program uses a customized curriculum built off of Chess.com’s comprehensive framework.
-Each student also receives a Chesskid.com account with which they can practice the game and connect with fellow players.
-Our classes can be taught online with Zoom or in-person on school grounds.
-If in-person, we provide high grade chess sets and facilitate a safe learning environment for all who are interested.
-We have no age restrictions on our programs, but we do separate by grade level if there is enough interest to do so.
-Our average optimal class size is 6-10, but we can handle up to 16 kids if there is a need.
-We offer the opportunity to participate in local chess competitions and pursue their chess interest as far as it can take them.
+The ChessPals program uses a customized curriculum based on Chess.com’s comprehensive framework.
+Every student also receives a Chesskid.com account with which they can practice the game and connect with fellow players.
+Our classes can be taught online with Zoom or in person on school grounds.
+We work hard to create a fun and safe learning environment.
+We have no age restrictions on our programs.
+Our average class size is 10 children but we can teach up to 20 kids at one time.
+We offer the opportunity to participate in local chess competitions so our students can pursue their chess interests as far as it can take them.